 Walking toward Ghiradelli Square, comic book fans and aspiring artists will want to stop in at the Cartoon Art Museum.
 Find your favorite piece of art, whether it be a rif on Hellboy from artist Garry Brown, a former cover artist for Dark Horse Comics, or Pashmina book art from author Nidhi Chanani.
 There is something for locals and visitors alike at the new and much larger home of the Cartoon Art Museum on Beach Street.

 When you finally arrive at Ghiradelli Square, you’ll fall into two distinct camps; those seeking ice cream sundaes from the original Ghiradelli chocolate shop (that would be me) or those hoping to knock back a few craft beers at San Francisco Brewing Company (that would be my husband and our kids) all over the age of 21, of course.
 If you want to visit Ghiradelli Square like a local, you’ll know that SF Brewing Company has a side entrance for San Francisco locals – shhhs don’t tell anyone about this secret entrance for locals only!
 Opening April 2018, you’ll see them brewing Alcatraz Amber Ale, Marina Blond, Kable Car style ale or Broadway IPA to name a few.
 The logo glass is pretty sweet, but I prefer my calories covered in chocolate rather than liquid gold libations.
 Perhaps you prefer an Irish coffee at the Buena Vista before you hop on a cable car.
-You do know how to ride a cable car, correct?
+Do you know how to ride a cable car?
 What’s your San Francisco treat?

 If you have a couple of days to visit San Francisco, take a bike ride across the Golden Gate Bridge with Bay City Bike Rentals & Tours – I have yet to do this and I am a San Francisco local!
 Another item on my San Francisco bucket list is taking a private VIP Segway tour on Fisherman’s Wharf or through Golden Gate Park with Electric Tour Company.
 Have you ridden a Segway or electric bike?